Free Heavy Equipment Appraisal quote from a

 The monetary relationship between properties and those who buy, sell, or use those properties.

-The ASB further states that value must always be qualified with a specific definition of value, such as Market Value, Liquidation Value, or Investment Value.
+The ASB further states that value must always be qualified with a specific definition of value, such as Fair Market Value, Liquidation Value, or Investment Value.

 ✔ Identify the Effective Date of the Appraiser’s Opinions and Conclusions